 Photography by Danielle Mourning

-Stephanie Breitbard founded SBFA in 2007.
-Prior to working in the art world, Stephanie enjoyed a 7 year career in fashion, working as an apparel buyer, and 5 years in consumer products brand management.
-Stephanie received an MBA from Harvard Business School, and a BS in Economics from the Wharton School of Business.
-Stephanie is on the planning committee for Private Collections, an event every Spring where San Francisco's top art collectors open their homes to the public to raise funds for the charity, Enterprise for High School Students.
+Stephanie Breitbard founded Simon Breitbard Fine Arts in 2007.
+Prior to working in the art world, Stephanie enjoyed a 7-year career in fashion, working as an apparel buyer for Banana Republic in San Francisco, and 5 years in consumer products brand management with Nestlé Chocolate in Los Angeles.
+Stephanie received an MBA from Harvard Business School in 1998 and a BS in Economics from the Wharton School of Business in 1992.
+Stephanie is the co-chair of Private Collections, an event every Spring where San Francisco’s top collectors open their homes to the public to raise funds for the non-profit, Enterprise for High School Students.

 Evie Simon has been with SBFA since 2010.
 Evie is on the Board of Headlands Center for the Arts and has co-charied their annual auction for three years, is on the Friends of New Art (FONA) committee at the DeYoung Museum, and the Encore Board of the Marin Theatre Company.
 Her professional background includes work in the non-profit sector as well as illustration.
 Evie received her BA from the University of Colorado, Boulder.